ndming/torpedo/README.md

 cmake --build build
 ```

+The `-DSLANG_COMPILER_DIR` may need to be explicitly set to the directory containing `slangc` to help CMake find it
+if the compiler is not installed in system's default search paths (i.e. when not using a VulkanSDK).

 <details>
 <summary><span style="font-weight: bold;">There are additional CMake options to further fine-tune the configuration</span></summary>

 - `-DTORPEDO_BUILD_DEMO` (`BOOL`): build demo targets, enabled automatically for Debug build if not explicitly set on
 the CLI.
 For other builds, the default option is `OFF` unless explicitly set otherwise on the CLI.
+- `-DSLANG_COMPILER_DIR` (`PATH`): path to the directory containing the `slangc` compiler.
+This option is necessary when
+building `torpedo` within the Conda environment if the compiler is not installed in default search paths.
 - `-DCMAKE_INSTALL_PREFIX` (`PATH`): automatically set to `CONDA_PREFIX` if the variable is defined and the option is not
 explicitly set on the CLI.
 Note that `CONDA_PREFIX` is automatically defined when a `conda`/`mamba` environment activated.